Slipped and Fell on a Wet Surface in New Jersey?

 - Bathtubs and showers: There is usually a bathtub or shower in the bathrooms at residential homes, apartment complexes, hotels, and motels.
 When the bathtub or shower does not have a non-slip surface installed, slip and fall accidents are more likely.
 Additionally, if the tile floor in a bathroom gets wet and is left to dry on its own, an unsuspecting visitor may suffer a serious slip and fall injury.

-Industrial slip and fall accidents also occur.
-Typically, an industrial slip and fall is often the result of spilled chemicals.
-As with all other commercial establishments, the owner of the industrial land, or the entity which is in-charge of safety at the industrial facility, must ensure that any surface which is wet from any substance is property dried.
+- Spilled chemicals: An industrial slip and fall accident is often caused by spilled chemicals.
+The same legal requirements for New Jersey property owners apply to owners of industrial property.
+As with all other commercial establishments, the owner of the industrial land or the entity in charge of safety at the industrial facility must ensure that any surface which becomes wet is properly dried.

 Who is Liable for Injuries Caused by a Slippery Floor in NJ?